Freterium wins the Fast Forward Challenge MEA 2024 in Dubai

 Mehdi Cherif Alami, Co-founder & CEO of Freterium, adds: “Winning this competition is beyond belief.
 I am immensely proud of my team's dedication that brought us to this momentous achievement.
 The Fast Forward Challenge fosters networking opportunities and serves as a source of inspiration from industry peers.
 We eagerly anticipate collaborating with DHL and the other mentors, such as Dubai Future Foundation.”

-Organized by DHL Customer Solutions & Innovation, with Dubai Future Foundation as the strategic partner of the event, the Fast Forward Challenge was held on May 29th, 2024, at the Emirates Towers in Dubai.
-This year’s competition featured six regional companies shortlisted to participate in the pitch-day event.
+Organized by DHL Customer Solutions & Innovation, with Dubai Future Foundation as the strategic partner of the event, this year’s competition featured six regional companies shortlisted to participate in the pitch-day event.
 Both the jury and the audience were involved in selecting the winner, utilizing a set of detailed criteria to guide their decision-making process.

 "We are delighted to collaborate with DHL on this competition to further drive innovation and business growth in Dubai and the MEA region,” said Alia Al Mur, Chief of Transformation and Partnerships at Dubai Future Foundation.
 “The Fast Forward Challenge not only showcases exceptional talents and groundbreaking ideas but also aligns perfectly with Dubai Future Foundation’s strategic goals to foster an innovative ecosystem and drive Dubai 10 years ahead.
 We eagerly anticipate working with Freterium to see this promising startup thrive and expand in the region.
 The success of this startup is a testament to the vibrant entrepreneurial spirit and the supportive infrastructure that the partnership between Dubai Future Foundation and DHL aims to cultivate."